maker-ATOM/Robonautica-AMR/README.md

-## Task Completed

-- [x] Spawn at the origin of the environment
-- [x] Teleoperate the robot and map the environment.

-## Task pending

-Due to time constrains the following tasks were not completed.

-- [ ] Scan the ArUco markers and store the robot’s closest possible pose with respect to the marker when scanning the ArUco marker.
-- [ ] Autonomously navigate to each ArUco marker
-- [ ] Collision avoidance and control of the robot.

 ## Ideology

 Spawning of the robot happens as simply as launching the two launch files provided. `spawn_model` within `gazebo_ros` pacakge, the node responsible to launch the robot has been included within the `tortoisebotpromax_playground` itself.
 With the robot spawned the lidar data published on the topic `scan` by gazebo can be visualized using rviz.